Generating Realistic Training Images Based on Tonality-Alignment Generative Adversarial Networks for Hand Pose Estimation: Methodology

 \section{Methodology}

 This section describes our approach to hand pose image generation.
-We first explain how GANs~\cite{goodfellow_nips14} and conditional GANs~\cite{mirza_arxiv14} can be applied to this problem, then depict synthetic hand images generation process, and finally describe how our approach improves the quality of the synthetic images.
+We first explain how GAN and conditional GAN are applied to this problem, then depict synthetic hand image generation, and finally specify how our approach works to improve the synthetic images.